buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcCoordinateReferenceSystem.md

 Name by which the coordinate reference system is identified.
 > NOTE 1  The name shall be taken from the list recognized by the European Petroleum Survey Group EPSG.
 It should then be qualified by the EPSG namespace, for example as 'EPSG:5555'.

-> NOTE 2  The name shall be 'WKT' if an EPSG code does not exist for the Coordinate Reference System (CRS).
+> NOTE 2  The name shall be 'WKT' if an EPSG code does not exist for the coordinate reference system (CRS).
 In this case, the CRS shall be further specified using the _IfcWellKnownText_ entity.

 ### Description
 Informal description of this coordinate reference system

 ### WellKnownText

-Well Known Text (WKT) definition for this Coordinate Reference System inversely associated as a _IfcWellKnownText_ entity.
+Well Known Text (WKT) definition for this coordinate reference system inversely associated as a _IfcWellKnownText_ entity.

 ### HasCoordinateOperation
 Indicates conversion between coordinate systems.
 In particular it refers to an _IfcCoordinateOperation_ between this coordinate reference system, and another coordinate reference system.